dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.1.1 =
+- Add: The capabilities matrix is now hookable by extensions
+- Add: Internal transfers can now have unlimited descriptive tags assigned
+- Fix: The `get_users_info` JSON API now retrieves only users who have capability `has_wallets`

 = 2.1.0 =
 - Add: Capabilities feature lets you assign capabilities to user roles
 - Add: E-mail notifications are now admin-configurable